deege/deegeu-swift-rest-example/README.md

-# How to make REST API calls & parse JSON with Swift 2.0 on DeegeU.com
+# How to make REST API calls & parse JSON with Swift 3.1 on DeegeU.com

 The purpose of this repository is to supplement the video with code.
+The video was created for Swift 2.0, but this code is updated for Swift 3.1.

 [![How to make REST API calls & parse JSON with Swift 2.0](http://img.youtube.com/vi/uQ_MyVDiSbo/0.jpg)](http://www.youtube.com/watch?v=uQ_MyVDiSbo)